sematext/docs/docs/agents/sematext-agent/kubernetes/hostnetwork.md

 ## Sematext Agent and `hostNetwork` Access

-Sematext Agent requires `hostNetwork` access to monitor the control plane components.
+Sematext Agent requires `hostNetwork: true` setting to monitor the control plane components.
 By default, the `hostNetwork` setting is set to `true` starting from version 3.0.0 of Sematext Agent.

 ## Turning Off `hostNetwork` Access